Biman Bangladesh Airlines: Flight classes

 Interior of business class cabin of Biman Bangladesh Airlines Boeing 777-300ER en route to Dhaka from Jeddah.

 A two-class service (J and Y) is operated on most of Biman's aircraft.
 The Business Class cabin on its Boeing 777 is arranged in a 2–3–2 configuration, while economy class cabin is set up in a 3–3–3 configuration.
 Biman has two types of Business Class layout in its Boeing 787.
 The 787-8 variant has its Business Class cabin arranged in a 2-2-2 configuration.
 On the other hand, the Business Class cabin on the 787-9 variant is set up in a more comfortable 1-2-1 configuration.
-All 787s' have their Economy class cabin arranged in a 3-3-3 configuration.
-Also, the 787-9s' on its fleet are the first to introduce a Premium Economy class into Biman's service.
-The narrow-body Boeing 737-800s' Business Class is set up in a 2–2 configuration while Economy Class is in a 3–3 arrangement.
+All 787s have their Economy class cabin arranged in a 3-3-3 configuration.
+Also, the 787-9s on its fleet are the first to introduce a Premium Economy class into Biman's service.
+The narrow-body Boeing 737-800's Business Class is set up in a 2–2 configuration while Economy Class is in a 3–3 arrangement.
 Business Class passengers of Biman Bangladesh Airlines have exclusive access to airport and hotel lounges around the globe.